茶叶蛋 Marbled Tea Eggs

 - Chinese Grandma blog talks about the history of tea eggs and how her mother made them, and provides a very simple recipe.

-Originally published in the February/March 2021 issue of Backyard Poultry and regularly vetted for accuracy.
+Originally published in the February/March 2021 issue of Backyard Poultry magazine and regularly vetted for accuracy.